-Housing Tenure: The average number of years a homeowner stays in one home has increased from close to 4 years at the end of 2007 to over 8 years by the end of 2018 nationwide.
+Housing Tenure: The average numbe homeowner stays in one home has into 4 years at the end of 2007 to over § 2018 nationwide.

-Homelessness: City of Columbia Division of Human Services point-in-time count data indicates an increase in the identification of persons experiencing homelessness in Columbia from 135 in 2009 to 268 in 2019.
+Homelessness: City of Columbia Divis Services point-in-time count data indi the identification of persons experien Columbia from 135 in 2009 to 268 in 2

-Risk of Displacement: 18.67% of residentially zoned land in the central city (census tract 9, 7 and 21) is owned by an LLC, while the rate is 10.37% for the remainder.
+Risk of Displacement: 18.67% of reland in the central city (census tract 9, by an LLC, while the rate is 10.37% for

-Racial Disparities: Decades of racial injustice in housing policy like redlining, mortgage loan discrimination, and preferential housing subsidies has created barriers to homeownership and wealth generation for Black Americans.
-Median wealth holdings for Black households was \$7,113 and \$111,146 for whites by the end of 2011.
-Equalizing homeownership rates among black households is shown to decrease the wealth gap by up to 31%.
+Racial Disparities: Decades of racial in policy like redlining, mortgage loan dipreferential housing subsidies has crehomeownership and wealth generatic Americans.
+Median wealth holdings fwas \$7,113 and \$111,146 for whites bequalizing homeownership rates amo is shown to decrease the wealth gap to the property of the

-Housing Programs Division Planned Investments 2020-2024
+Housing Programs Division Planned Investments 2020-